Calebh101/Calebh101/README.md

 What I currently know:

-- Flutter: some experience
+- Flutter: some experience, learning
-- JavaScript (and TypeScript): some frontend and Node.js
+- JavaScript (and TypeScript): a bit of frontend and Node.js
-- Website: HTML and CSS
+- Website: Some HTML and CSS
 - A bit of Python
 - A bit of Java
+- A bit of C++
+- A bit of C#

 ## Accomplishments